Scaling sales key takeaways:

 In B2B sales, it should always be about the buyer.

 And having a structure or model in place means you’ll never forget this when scaling a sales team.
-Because as Nelson explains:
+Because, as Nelson said:

 Who doesn’t love efficiency in the sales process?

-After all, time is quite literally money in the world of sales!
+After all, time is quite literally money in sales!

 And if you’re stumped on what type of value-led marketing content to create, here are some suggestions:

-We totally agree - put your prospects’ and buyers’ best interests at heart 💖
+We totally agree - always put your prospects’ and buyers’ best interests at heart.